 The first thing Addy points out is that his athletes in Kapchorwa are running less mileage compared to camps elsewhere because the area/terrain is notoriously difficult: “The mileage is not very high here, a long run here for two hours, you are only running 26km vs 34km elsewhere at the same intensity - the overall mileage is less because of the surroundings”.

 Also, talking to the previous point of not wanting to introduce complexity, Addy says: “Training is not very special”, meaning things are kept simple.
 “The athletes are not following my schedule, my schedule is following the athletes - [we implement] small changes & slowly”.
 He adds: “In Europe or America, athletes are more open to trying something new.
 In Africa, you need to build trust [before you can make changes to training methods]”.
 Finally, he points out that once the athletes embrace new ideas to compliment their obvious ability, they have been proven to reach whole new levels of performance.
-Evidence of this is Cheptegei breaking the 15km world record last year.
+Evidence of this is Cheptegei breaking several world records in the last two years.

 An example week of training looks something like this:

-AM: Track - speedwork.
+AM: Track session - speedwork.
 This now takes place on the private dirt track.

 * Middle distance athletes based in Kampala will do a 6am pre-breakfast workout in addition (20 mins EZ) before returning to bed and then back out for a 10am track workout and their afternoon session